libxkbcommon 1.13.0

 affect_locked_layoutSee locked_layout.

 locked_layoutLayout to lock.
 Only considered if affect_locked_layout is true.
-Maybe be out of range (including negative) – see note above.
+May be out of range (including negative) – see note above.

 Returns